micro-nova/AmpliPi/DEVELOPING.md

 1. over ssh connection, run ```scripts/run_debug_webserver --mock-ctrl```

 ## Testing on a pi 3+ compute module connected to an AmpliPi Controller
-1. Install a fresh version of Raspberry Pi OS - Lite on the Pi3+ module We are currently using https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2020-08-24/ since later versions switched from the ALSA audio backend to using pulse audio.
-Our system only supports ALSA currently although we will investigate how to use more up to date software in the future.
-1. After installing enable ssh and configure a password for the pi user
-1. Checkout this repo on a linux based system  (a git bash shell on windows works fine as well)
+1. Checkout this repo on a linux based system (a git bash shell on windows works fine as well).
+1. All AmpliPi's have already been configured with ```scripts/bootstrap-pi```.
+For a fresh installation run that script.
+This should not be necessary.
+After this SSH is enabled from a fresh Raspberry Pi OS.
-1. Use ssh-copy-id to copy your public key to the pi
+1. Use ```scripts/deploy``` to deploy the latest software.
-1. use the scripts/deploy to configure the pi (TODO: make this configure the pi's boot file)
+1. Use the scripts/deploy to configure the pi (TODO: make this configure the pi's boot file).
-1. over ssh connection, run ```scripts/run_debug_webserver```
+1. Over an ssh connection, run ```scripts/run_debug_webserver```

 ## Testing on windows
 This should be possible but has not been documented